 Check-in is 3 pm; check-out is 12 pm.

-Is there free Wi-Fi at The Liaison?
+Is there free Wi-Fi at the Hyatt Regency?

 Wi-Fi is complimentary in hotel rooms and an access code will be given to you upon check in.

 When will I receive my hotel confirmation #?

 NAMM Delegates and Guests will receive their hotel confirmations in early May.

 We suggest Reagan National Airport (DCA) or Dulles International (IAD).